-- a) Assignments between the Main Plant, EBMF Outfit Fabrication, Harding Plant Structural Fabrication, and Consolidated Warehouse (which includes Bissons) will be as follows prior to 4 January 2021: - Volunteers by seniority by classification (most senior). - Assignment by seniority by classification (least senior). - b) In identifying volunteers for assignment to all facilities, standing lists will be used as follows: - Employees may add their name to, or remove their name from, the facility volunteer list at anytime prior to the assignment.
+- a) Assignments between the Main Plant, Outfit Fabrication, Structural Fabrication, and Consolidated Warehouse (which includes Bissons) will be as follows: - Volunteers by seniority by classification (most senior). - Assignment by seniority by classification (least senior). - b) In identifying volunteers for assignment to all facilities, standing lists will be used as follows: - Employees may add their name to, or remove their name from, the facility volunteer list at anytime prior to the assignment.
 An employee adding their name to the facility volunteer list may not displace an employee who has already been advised of their assignment to a facility.
 Facility assignments will not be made on shift preference. - Shift assignments may be made prior to sending people between facilities by utilizing a separate standing list, provided both groups (volunteers and assignees) are treated as one group.